Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Hypothesis, Theory, and Empirical Finding of Training-time Neuron Alignment: a Preliminary Study in Linear Mode Connectivity

-\textbf{The role of post-hoc neuron alignment methods after training-time alignment.} We consider simulated annealing (SA)~\citep{entezari2021role} and weight matching (WM)~\citep{ainsworth2022git} after TNA-PFN in \autoref{tab:lmc:post-match}.
+\textit{The role of post-hoc neuron alignment methods after training-time alignment.} We consider simulated annealing (SA)~\cite{entezari2021role} and weight matching (WM)~\cite{ainsworth2022git} after TNA-PFN in \autoref{tab:lmc:post-match}.
 SA requires large computations, and we notice the improvements are also marginal.
 Under limited computation budgets (10 or 100 iterations), we find that TNA-PFN can reach a higher result than vanilla training after SA.
-For WM, it is indicated that after TNA-PFN, the required iterations are shortened while the interpolated accuracies are similar. \textit{The results reveal that training-time neuron alignment can reduce the costs of post-matching and remain similar or even better post-matched LMC.}
+For WM, it is indicated that after TNA-PFN, the required iterations are shortened while the interpolated accuracies are similar.
+The results reveal that training-time neuron alignment can reduce the costs of post-matching and remain similar or even better post-matched LMC.

-\textbf{More deep learning tasks.} We conduct more experiments beyond vision tasks and display the results in \autoref{tab:lmc:more_dl_tasks}. \textit{\textbf{Polynomial approximation task}}~\citep{pena2023re,von2019continual}: we use an MLP with one hidden layer to approximate the second and third polynomial functions: $y = 2x^2-1, y=(x-3)^3$. \textit{\textbf{Sentiment analysis of text}}~\citep{liu2022omnigrok}: we use an LSTM~\citep{graves2012long} to predict the sentiment of IMDb reviews~\citep{maas2011learning}.
-It can be seen that the loss barriers are decreased by training-time alignment under both polynomial approximation and sentiment analysis tasks.
-We also implement the experiments on a large-scale dataset, the subset of ImageNet~\citep{deng2009imagenet,tinyimagenet}.
-The result is shown in \autoref{tab:lmc:tinyimagenet} of Appendix.
+\textit{More deep learning tasks.} We conduct more experiments beyond vision tasks and display the results in \autoref{tab:lmc:more_dl_tasks}. \textit{i) Polynomial approximation task}~\cite{pena2023re,von2019continual}: we use an MLP with one hidden layer to approximate the second and third polynomial functions: $y = 2x^2-1, y=(x-3)^3$. \textit{ii) Sentiment analysis of text}~\cite{liu2022omnigrok}: we use an LSTM~\cite{graves2012long} to predict the sentiment of IMDb reviews~\cite{maas2011learning}.
+It can be seen that the loss barriers are decreased by training-time alignment under both polynomial approximation and sentiment analysis tasks. \textit{iii) Large-scale dataset}: We also implement the experiments on a large-scale dataset, the subset of ImageNet~\cite{deng2009imagenet,tinyimagenet}.
+The result is shown in the Appendix.
+In addition, we have conducted the experiments under regression tasks and generative language tasks in \autoref{fig:regression_and_generative_tasks}.
+We trained MLP regression models with one hidden layer and a width of 16 on the California Housing Dataset~\cite{paces1997sparse} and evaluated $R^2$ and MAE barriers across runs.
+We fine-tuned GPT-2 (small)~\cite{radford2019language} on WikiText-2~\cite{merity2016pointer} under multiple seeds and mild hyperparameter variations.
+The results in \autoref{fig:regression_and_generative_tasks} show that TNA-PFN can effectively reduce the connectivity barriers under these tasks.